The moment Drew heard his music being played live for the first time - This was his dream

 Drew's mom told him that he had gifts from God and if he chose not to use those gifts, God would give them to someone else.
 In every part of his life, Drew used those gifts and shared them beautifully.

-The Johnson/Shearin families would like to give Drew's Gift to others through a fund they have created with the help of Northern Indiana Community Foundation.
-The Drew's Gift of Music and Stuff Fund will provide support and assist students in need to be able to play instrument and/or participate in cultural events.
+The Johnson/Shearin families would like to give Drew's Gift to others through a fund they have created Drew's Gift of Music Foundation.
+Drew's Gift of Music will provide support and assist students in need to be able to play instrument and/or participate in cultural events.